 An observational study of nearly 300,000 people suggests that levels above 100 IU/mL are linked to higher rates of death from any cause and deaths from cancer.
 However, they did not find an association between elevated rheumatoid factor levels and death from heart disease .

 Rheumatoid Factor Genetics

-SNPs associated with a decreased risk of developing rheumatoid arthritis include [R]:
+SNPs that may be associated with a lower incidence of rheumatoid arthritis include :

 Rheumatoid factor is an antibody that mounts an autoimmune attack against your own antibodies (IgG).
 Rheumatoid factor levels are tested to help diagnose rheumatoid arthritis.
 However, not everyone with rheumatoid arthritis will test positive for rheumatoid factor.
 On the other hand, healthy people may also test positive.